 Majority And Minority Carriers in p-type:

 In p-type material, there is plenty of holes for conduction.
 So the holes are the majority carriers in p-type.
-There is a few numbers of electrons are present, produced by electron-hole pair production.
-These electrons are minority carriers in p-type.
+There are a few numbers of electrons are present, produced by electron-hole pair production.
+These electrons are minority carriers are p-type.
 This type of doping is called accepter Doping.

 Donor Doping :

 The elements of V groups are pentavalent such as arsenic (As), phosphorus (P), bismuth (Bi), and antimony (Sb).
 These have five electrons in their valence band.
 When one of these materials is added to the semiconductor, four of its valence electrons form four covalent bonds and the fifth electron becomes free.
 The numbers of free electrons are equal to the numbers of impurity atoms added.

 So plenty of free charge carriers (electrons) are available for conduction.
 As the electrons have a negative charge, so it is called n-type material.
 The pentavalent impurities give electrons, so it is referred to as donor impurities.
 After doping the semiconductor is called an extrinsic semiconductor.

 In n-type material, there is plenty of free electrons for conduction.
 So the electrons are the majority carriers in n-type.
 There are a few numbers of holes also present, produced by electron-hole pair production.
 These holes are minority carriers that are p-type.